Benefits Of Drywall Partitioning In The Home

 3. Start by Filling Empty Stud Cavities

 Using a serrated knife, cut into the isolation.
 Remember, you can fix the remaining air gaps later.
-For this step, use the regular insulation as it’s cheaper and the same thickness as the insulation.
+For this step, use regular insulation as it’s cheaper and the same thickness as the insulation.

 To add MLV into your soundproofing, place the material on the floor, measure and cut to the desired length.
 Use a pair of scissors or knife to do so.
 It is important to ensure that the pieces are thicker than the gaps between the wooden frames.
-This will enable you to nail the pieces well.
+This will enable you to nail the insulation.